IntroQG/site/source/general-info/glossary.rst

   accurate measurement
      A measurement with a small random error between measurements.

+  normal distribution
+     A continuous probability distribution for a random variable with a real value.
+It is also known as a Gaussian, and typically has a bell shape centered at the mean value and with the width defined by the standard deviation.

   population
      The total number of occurrences of a particular thing in a defined area.